Typical and atypical properties of periodic Teichmueller geodesics: Local Zariski density: The Zorich conjecture

-For some sufficiently large $R_0>0$ let $z\in Z_2$ and let $T>R_0$ be such that $\Phi^Tz\in Z_2$.
-Connect $\Phi^Tz$ to $z$ by an arc entirely contained in $V$.
-Call the resulting closed curve a \emph{characteristic curve}.
-This curve determines uniquely a periodic orbit $\gamma$ of $\Phi^t$ which intersects $Z_3$ in an arc of length $2t_0$ and does not depend on choices made \cite{H13}.
+For sufficiently large $R_0>0$ let $z\in Z_0$ and let $T>R_0$ be such that $\Phi^Tz\in Z_0$.
+A characteristic curve of this orbit segment determines uniquely a periodic orbit $\gamma$ of $\Phi^t$ which intersects $Z_2$ in an arc of length $2t_0$.
+There may be more than one such intersection arc, but there is a unique arc determined by the component of the intersection $Z_2\cap \Phi^TZ_2$ containing the point $z$ as described in (c) of Lemma \ref{technical}.
 Choose the midpoint of this intersection arc as a basepoint for $\gamma$ and as an initial point for a parametrization of $\gamma$.

-Let $\Gamma_0$ be the set of all parametrized periodic orbits of this form for points $z\in Z_0$ with $\Phi^Tz\in Z_1$.
-By Lemma 4.7 of \cite{H13}, the map which associates to a component of $\Phi^TV\cap V$ containing points in $\Phi^TZ_0\cap Z_1$ the corresponding parametrized periodic orbit in $\Gamma_0$ is a bijection.
+Let $\Gamma_0$ be the set of all parametrized periodic orbits of this form for points $z\in Z_0$ with $\Phi^Tz\in Z_0$.
+By Lemma \ref{technical}, the map which associates to a component of $\Phi^TV\cap V$ containing points in $\Phi^TZ_0\cap Z_0$ the corresponding parametrized periodic orbit in $\Gamma_0$ is a bijection.